be-fe/iSlider/README.md

 - Data list
 - Though it's not required, the second param is also recommended.
 - Allowed types: URLString, HTMLString, HTMLElement, HTMLFragment.
-- *TODO:  Currently, each member in the array is of type `{content: {type: $TYPE}}` currently a member of the type `{Object}`, which only supports content property in the future will get more extensions, such as the configuration of each scene transitions, waiting time, etc.*
+- *TODO:  Currently, each of the member in the array is type of `{Object}`, which only supports content property, in the future, it will get more extensions, such as the configuration of the effect about each scene transitions, wait time, etc.*
 - Data format:

 ```javascript